Digital PR is the use of online trusted, independent, unbiased, third parties to positively influence a brand’s target audience.

 I’m not the law and their answers don’t need to be identical to mine, just logical.
 Armed with the knowledge from this blog you should be able to have a fairly informed conversation with any ‘digital PR’ agency and confidently ask the question: What is digital PR?
 TIP: if you’re not 100% clear on what they’re proposing then ask them again or drop them then and there; it’ll save you explaining to the board what you’ve spent the marketing budget on at a later date!

-If you’d like some more information on digital PR, or advice specific to your business, drop Luke a line.
+If you’d like some more information on digital PR, or advice specific to your business, drop the author of this blog post, Luke a line.
 He’d be happy to help.